You will need:

 Remove the sweet potatoes from the oven and then turn the heat up to 200°C.

 Lay the skinless turkey breast on a plastic cutting board, then use a sharp knife to "butterfly" it.
 To do this, make a horizontal cut all the way along the breast, parallel with the work surface.
 Start at the thinner side of the breast and carefully cut through the middle, almost, but not quite, to the other side.
 Open the two sections like a book and lay the meat flat on the chopping board.
 Then place three, foot-long stands of butcher's twine underneath, then cover the meat with stuffing and pat it down for even thickness.

 Starting at the thinner end of the breast, roll the meat and stuffing up.
 Tie the butcher's twine using your best Scout skills to keep the breast tightly rolled up and the stuffing secure.
-Push back any stuffing that has fallen out.40 minutes
+Push back any stuffing that has fallen out.

 Cut a piece of greaseproof paper long enough to wrap around your roasting tin.
 Soak it in water then wring it out.
 Lay the turkey breast in the roasting tin and wrap the damp paper round it.
-Bung it in the oven for 20 minutes.20 minutes
+Bung it in the oven for 20 minutes.

 After your stuffed turkey breast has been roasting for 20 minutes, turn the oven down to 175°C, remove the greaseproof paper and stick the tray back in for another 20 minutes.

 With only 15 minutes to go, remove the foil from the sweet potatoes and then slice them lengthwise, scooping out the centres into a bowl.
 Don't bin the skins; you'll need these later.